Japanese submarine Ro-39

 Ro-39 was an Imperial Japanese Navy Kaichū type submarine of the K6 sub-class.
-Completed and commissioned in September 1943, she served in World War II and was sunk in February 1944 during her first war patrol.
+Completed and commissioned in September 1943, she served in World War II and was sunk on 1 February 1944 during her first war patrol off Wotje with all 70 hands onboard lost.

 Design and description

 The submarines of the K6 sub-class were versions of the preceding K5 sub-class with greater range and diving depth.
 They displaced 1115 LT surfaced and 1447 LT submerged.
 The submarines were 80.5 m long, had a beam of 7 m and a draft of 4.07 m.
 They had a diving depth of 80 m.

 For surface running, the boats were powered by two 2100 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 600 hp electric motor.
 They could reach 19.75 kn on the surface and 8 kn underwater.
 On the surface, the K6s had a range of 11000 nmi at 12 kn; submerged, they had a range of 45 nmi at 5 kn.

 The boats were armed with four internal bow 53.3 cm torpedo tubes and carried a total of ten torpedoes.
 They were also armed with a single 76.2 mm L/40 anti-aircraft gun and two single 25 mm AA guns.